dell/csm-docs/content/docs/authorization/upgrade.md

 linktitle: Upgrade
 weight: 3
 description: >
-  Upgrade Dell Container Storage Modules (CSM) for Authorization
+  Upgrade Dell Technologies (Dell) Container Storage Modules (CSM) for Authorization
 ---

 This section outlines the upgrade steps for Container Storage Modules (CSM) for Authorization.
 The upgrade of CSM for Authorization is handled in 2 parts: